daltonboll/debugging-html-bundler-webpack-plugin/README.md

-This is a small project created with the purpose of debugging [issue #102 of the html-bundler-webpack-plugin](https://github.com/webdiscus/html-bundler-webpack-plugin/issues/102).
+This is a small repo created with the purpose of debugging [issue #102 of the html-bundler-webpack-plugin](https://github.com/webdiscus/html-bundler-webpack-plugin/issues/102#issuecomment-2266675508).

-This project uses Spring Boot on the back-end and requires maven, npm, and java to run.
-To run this project, use:

-`mvn spring-boot:run`

-You can then visit http://localhost:8080/ to see the project home page.

-The back-end files live in `src/main/java` and the front-end files live in `src/main/frontend`.
-To see the error described in issue #102, uncomment either of the `import` statements in `src/main/frontend/home.js`.
+# Running the project
+To run webpack in production mode, use: `npm run prod-build` (this wraps a call to `webpack --mode production`).

+To run webpack in development mode, use: `npm run dev-build` (this wraps a call to `webpack --mode development`).

+Open the resulting `index.html` file with your browser (located in `dist/`) to see the result.

+# File structure
+The source files are located in `src/`.
+The `src/index.html` file has 3 `<p>` elements in it that are individually targeted by 3 different .scss file imports.
+The HTML file imports a JS file, `src/index.js`.
+This JS file imports the 3 .scss files.

+# The bug
+In production mode, all 3 .scss imports work as expected.
+However, in development mode, only the `?inline` .scss import works as expected.
+The 2 regular .scss imports are not included in the bundled output.
+There is no error message.

+Interestingly, if you remove the `?inline` .scss import, then the other 2 .scss imports **DO** work as expected in development mode.